Costa Rica - Profile

 - The marina which is part of the Los Suenos Resort, a luxury development at Herradura, in the eastern part of the Gulf of Nicoya, is a good base from which to explore the country.

 - Compared to Panama and Mexico, Costa Rica is expensive.
-Diesel, marina fees and provisions can be costly.
+Diesel, marina fees ($2 - 3 per foot) and provisions can be costly.

-Costa Rica now employs a force know as the Policia Turistica who keep a serious eye out that tourists are well protected and assisted.
+Costa Rica now employs a force know as the Policia Turistica who keep a serious eye out that tourists are well protected and assisted as petty theft is very common here.
 As with all South America countries, keep your valuables under lock and key and padlock or secure down below any valuable loose items on deck.
+Cruisers who have visited recommend not leaving your boat unattended at night.

 Golfito has a problem with outboard theft.
 Take maximum precautions.
 Lock your outboard and dinghy at all times with a big chain so thieves cannot just cut the cables and pry things off with crowbars.